TheGaming999/BukkitWorker/README.md

 # BukkitWorker
 Make it so it's possible to get the same behavior of asynchronous tasks with methods that can only be run synchronously.
+All thanks to this and its developer (7smile7): https://www.spigotmc.org/threads/409003
 ## Correct Usage
 We know that commands cannot be run asynchronously, and running about 10000 commands within a loop could possibly lag the server.
 Here is the fix using BukkitWorker:
 ### Run